-You are expected to complete your aid-eligible program in the timeframe stipulated by your particular program of study.
-Graduate students whose enrollment appears to exceed that timeframe may be required to submit a degree completion plan to the Office of Financial Aid to continue to qualify for federal financial aid.
-The degree completion plan must outline the specific requirements remaining for degree completion.
-The plan must be signed by an academic advisor and be submitted to the Satisfactory Academic Progress Committee for review.
+You are expected to complete your program in the timeframe stipulated by your program of study.
+Graduate students whose enrollment exceeds that timeframe are required to submit a degree completion plan to the Office of Financial Aid to continue to qualify for federal financial aid.
+The degree completion plan must outline the specific requirements remaining for degree completion, signed by an academic advisor, and submitted to the SAP Committee for review.

-Federal and state financial aid is limited to the pursuit of your declared aid-eligible program.
-Once you have completed the requirements for your degree and/or have no further enrollment requirements, you are no longer eligible for federal or state financial aid, and your options for institutional assistance are limited, based on the terms and availability of your institutional aid program.
+Regardless of your grades and/or SAP status, financial aid is limited.
+Once you have completed the requirements for your degree, you are no longer eligible for financial aid.
 This is true even if you have not applied for graduation and/or your degree has not been officially conferred.